Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 Festival weekend is a great excuse to plan a Seoul historic-core day:

-- Late evening: Coffee or dessert on the way back.
-The Seoul spring cafes guide covers walkable options in nearby Samcheong-dong.
+• Late evening: Coffee or dessert on the way back.
+The Seoul spring cafes guide covers walkable options in nearby Samcheong-dong, and the best bingsu Seoul summer 2026 guide is useful if the evening is already warm.

 What to Skip